colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 When the pandemic hit, I did a complete 180.
 And I know I wasn't the only one to do so.
 For the first time in many of our lives, the so-called "music" had stopped.

 We were forced to look inwards and truly consider our life choices for the first time ever.
 Ferociously, I applied to internships.

-Previously consisting of running, that part of my identity was stripped away.
+A major part of my identity was now gone.
+It was time to officially start over.

-Academically, my identity switched from student-athlete to full-time student.
+Academically, my identity switched to full-time student.

 During the summer of 2020, I took the maximum course load, knocking out Econometrics and Microeconomics, two upper-division requirements for my major.
 In my freetime, I learned to code using Python and made the decision to add Data Science as my minor.
 I was no longer afraid of quant-heavy courses.
 All the while, I was still running 75 miles per week.
 The difference was, I was on my own now.